Mashi686-cyber/tempconverter-converter/tempconverter/README.md

 A Spring Boot based Temperature Converter application that converts temperatures between Celsius and Fahrenheit.

+This project provides a REST API with MongoDB database integration and a simple web frontend using HTML, CSS, and JavaScript.

 ## Features

 - Convert Celsius to Fahrenheit